maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+The java lang.string.trim()is a built-in function that eliminates leading and trailing spaces.

+The Unicode value of space character is ‘\u0020’.

+The trim() method in java checks this Unicode value before and after the string, if it exists then removes the spaces and returns the omitted string.

 The string split() method breaks a given string around matches of the given regular expression.

+		// Java program to demonstrate working of split(regex,
+		// limit) with small limit.
+		public class GFG {
+			public static void main(String args[])
+			{
+				String str = "geekss@for@geekss";
+				String[] arrOfStr = str.split("@", 2);

+				for (String a : arrOfStr)
+					System.out.println(a);
+			}
+		}

 Arrays. equals(Object[] a, Object[] a2) method returns true if the two specified arrays of objects are equal to one another.